Risk Factors Dashboard

 There is a possible risk of identifiable intangible asset impairment, which could reduce the value of our assets and reduce our net income in the year in which the write-off occurs.

 Our intangible assets could become impaired, which could reduce the value of our assets and reduce our net income in the year in which the write-off occurs.
 We ascribe value to certain intangible assets which consist of customer lists and trade names resulting from acquisitions.
-An impairment charge on intangible assets would be incurred in the event that the fair value of the intangible assets are less than their current carrying values.
+An impairment charge on intangible assets would be incurred in the event that the fair value of the intangible assets is less than their current carrying values.
 We evaluate whether events have occurred that indicate all, or a portion, of the carrying amount of intangible assets may no longer be recoverable.
 If this is the case, an impairment charge to earnings would be necessary.

 Legal and Regulatory Risks